oliviermattmann/ROSINT/README.md

 # ROSINT

-ROSINT is an ongoing project of mine to develop. an an Open Source Intelligence crawler with the Rust programming language.
+ROSINT is an ongoing project of mine to develop an Open Source Intelligence crawler with the Rust programming language.

 The purpose for this project is for me to get more comfortable writing Rust code while also learning more about cyber and information security.